richardkhoo/DataScience/README.md

 # DataScience
-This is a folder for Coursera Data Science Class
+This is a folder for Coursera Data Science Class by Richard Khoo